Fiction at Hopkins

 Our Hopkins literary community continues beyond the classroom.
 Many graduates of the program develop life-long friendships and professional relationships that provide support throughout their lives and careers.
 To promote this goal, the Writing Program offers regular networking events for alumni, plus alumni readings, reunions, and other special events.
 Alumni also are welcome at all program readings, seminars, and other events.
 Program graduates can complete additional courses for post-graduate credit at the regular tuition rate, or they can take courses or attend our summer conference on a non-credit basis for half the regular tuition rate.

-To learn more about other concentrations in the Writing Program, click on the links below:
+To learn more about the other concentration in the Writing Program, click on the link below:

 FOR MORE INFORMATION ABOUT THE WRITING PROGRAM, CONTACT US VIA EMAIL, PHONE OR MAIL.

 The Johns Hopkins University

 1717 Massachusetts Ave., NW, Suite 104

 Elise Levine, Program Director